Diffusion-entropy scaling across dimensions: Numerical analysis

-We perform molecular dynamics (MD) simulations of the Lennard-Jones (LJ) system in both \(2d\) and \(3d\).
-We also conduct MD simulations of liquid water under various conditions: bulk (\(3d\)), confined inside a graphene split pore (\(2d\)), and confined within carbon nanotube (CNT) (\(1d\)).\\ We have performed simulations of the LJ system for 16 state points in \(3d\) and 12 state points in \(2d\), which are reported in references \cite{lin2003two} and \cite{pannir2018efficient}, respectively.
-These states span different phases in the phase diagram, ranging from gas to liquid, and include unstable and metastable states (excluding solid states).
-The readers are referred to references \cite{lin2003two} and \cite{pannir2018efficient} for further details on LJ systems.
-The water in liquid phase was simulated in bulk under periodic boundary conditions (will be referred as \(3d\) water), confined inside \(4\times4\) nm\textsuperscript{2} graphene split pore (referred as \(2d\) water) and confined inside a CNT channel of chirality (11,11) (will be referred as \(1d\) water), as shown in the inset of figure \ref{fig:2}.
-The simulations were performed for water in the liquid phase across 28 thermodynamic states in \(3d\) and 37 thermodynamic states in \(2d\) and \(1d\).
-Readers are referred to reference \cite{10.1063/5.0047656} for further details on water simulations.\\ The Two-Phase thermodynamic (2PT) method \cite{lin2003two,doi:10.1021/jp103120q,pannir2018efficient} provides an accurate and efficient means to calculate the thermodynamic properties of a system like entropy and free energy, using short runs of MD simulations.
-The 2PT method has been successfully used to calculate the entropy of different molecular systems \cite{doi:10.1021/jp103120q,lai2012rapid,huang2011absolute} using trajectories as short as 20 ps.
+We have used the Two-phase thermodynamic (2PT) method to calculate the entropy and diffusion coefficient of LJ particles and water.
+The 2PT method \cite{10.1063/1.1624057,doi:10.1021/jp103120q,PannirSivajothi2019} provides an accurate and efficient means to calculate the thermodynamic properties of a system, like entropy and free energy, using short runs of MD simulations.
+The 2PT method has been successfully used to calculate the entropy of different molecular systems \cite{doi:10.1021/jp103120q,C2CP42011B,Huang2011} using trajectories as short as 20 ps.
 In our present work, we use 2PT method to obtain entropies of the thermodynamic states of \(2d\) and \(3d\) LJ system and \(1d\), \(2d\), and \(3d\) liquid water.
-Additional details on MD simulations and the 2PT method are given in the appendix A1.